polterguy/phosphorusfive/README.md

 **Notice** - If you download the source version, make sure you edit the `/core/p5.webapp/web.config` file, such that it contains the correct connection string for your MySQL installation.
 This normally implies simply adding your password to the existing connection string.
-Phosphorus Five will run even without a valid MySQL database connection string - However, some of its apps will not function at all, or at their peak feature set.
+Phosphorus Five will run without a valid MySQL database connection string - However, some of its apps will not function at all, or at their peak feature set.

 **Important** - If you use the source code version on Windows in Visual Studio, _make sure you turn off "browser sync" in Visual Studio_.